 Here are the illusion rooms you must not miss during your visit:

-The Hologram Hall is one of the illusion rooms and most popular attractions and a world unique attraction amusement park in New Zealand.
+The Hologram Hall is one of the illusion rooms, most popular attractions, and a world unique attraction amusement park in New Zealand.
 It’s a hall full of optical illusions and holograms that will amaze and confuse visitors.

-Some of the illusions in hologram hall are so realistic that it’s hard to believe they’re not real!
-The holograms are especially impressive, and it’s amazing to see how they create the illusion of three-dimensional objects in space.
+Some illusions in hologram hall are so realistic that it’s hard to believe they’re not real!
+The holograms are especially impressive, and it’s fantastic to see how they create the illusion of three-dimensional objects in space.

 The Tilted House is among the illusion rooms of the most puzzling features of Puzzling World.
 It’s what it sounds like – a house tilted at a strange angle.
 Visitors can walk right into the house, which is surprisingly sturdy given its precarious position.